microsoft/azure-software-radio-hello-world/docs/stage1/hello_world_stage1.md

 The main window is called the canvas, and it's where we will build our flowgraph.
 A flowgraph is a connection of blocks through which a continuous stream of samples flows.
 The concept of a flowgraph is an acyclic directional graph with one or more source blocks (to insert samples into the flowgraph), and one or more sink blocks (to visualize or export samples from the flowgraph), and any signal processing blocks in between.

-To create our first flowgraph, start by clicking the magnifying glass towards the top-right, and in the search box begin to type "Signal Source"; when you see it come up (it's under the Waveform Generators) category, either double click it or drag it to the left, in order to add it to the canvas.
-Repeat this process to add a Throttle block and QT GUI Time Sink block.
+To create our first flowgraph, start by clicking the magnifying glass towards the top-right, and in the search box begin to type `Signal Source`; when you see it come up (it's under the Waveform Generators) category, either double click it or drag it to the left, in order to add it to the canvas.
+Repeat this process to add a **Throttle** block and **QT GUI Time Sink** block.

 <center><img src="images/first_blocks.png" width="700"/></center>

-The Signal Source block will generate a simulated signal for us to visualize with the QT GUI Time Sink block, which will show us the time domain of that signal.
-Because there is no hardware (e.g. SDRs) involved in this flowgraph, we need to add a Throttle block to prevent the Signal Source from generating samples as fast as the CPU allows.
+The **Signal Source** block will generate a simulated signal for us to visualize with the **QT GUI Time Sink** block, which will show us the time domain of that signal.
+Because there is no hardware (e.g. SDRs) involved in this flowgraph, we need to add a **Throttle** block to prevent the **Signal Source** from generating samples as fast as the CPU allows.

 Now we must connect the blocks.
 The blue ports represent the blocks inputs and outputs.
 You can click on the output of one, then click on the input of another, to connect them.
 The blocks should change from red to blank indicating there are no errors.